art-egorov/ilund4u/docs/index.md

 ## Installation

-- The most stable release of ilund4u can be installed directly from pypi:
+- iLund4u can be installed directly from pypi:

 ```
 python3 -m pip install ilund4u